PixelsCamp/talks/2020/talk-UnbabelArchitecture2.0_Miguel_Filipe.md

 Speaker Bio
 -----------

 I’m a Software Engineer with 15 years of experience including start-ups and leading software corporations in three countries.
 I dive deep and take an end-to-end perspective.
 I'm always looking for hard problems to crack and high quality solutions.
 I currently work on the new architecture of Unbabel's translation services.
 Previously I worked on diverse problems such as backends for Citymapper's mobile apps, large scale distributed systems for Microsoft and Amazon Web Services where I launched DynamoDB, the world leading NoSQL Cloud Database, which led to co-authoring 13 US patents.
-I’m both a Maker and Manager.
-Problems are waiting to be solved.
+Problems are waiting to be solved. =)

 Links
 -----